 - In a medium bowl dissolve the starch in about ¼ cup of cold water.

-- Add the starch mixture and remaining ingredients to a small pot, stir well, and bring to a low boil until well blended and thickened (about 5 minutes).
+- Add the starch mixture and remaining ingredients to a small pot, stir well, and bring to a low boil until well blended and slightly thickened (about 5 minutes).
 Remove from heat.

 - Return the ribs to the oven and roast, covered for another 60 minutes.